Updated February 2021

-This is a big savings, especially if you don’t qualify for Medicare yet.
-If I stayed in the United States, my husband and I would pay about $15,000 a year for insurance, with a very high deductible, which would not be as good as the health insurance I have in Panama.
+Healthcare in Panama is a big saving, especially if you don’t qualify for Medicare yet.
+If I stayed in the United States, I would pay about $12,000 a year for insurance, with a very high deductible, which would not be as good as the health insurance I have in Panama.

 Because it is so affordable to go to a doctor, many people decide to put that insurance money in savings then self-insure.
 Even though I have insurance, I just pay the $15 fee when I need to see a doctor.

-In Panama it is $10 to $20 for a doctor visit.
+In Panama, it is $12 to $20 for a doctor visit.
 A specialist will cost $40 to $50.
 These prices are without insurance!

 A few years ago I had to go to the emergency room at Hospital Chiriqui in Panama.
 I was in so much pain I forgot to give them my insurance card.
 After two IVs, pain medications, blood tests and other lab work, and a great doctor who spoke perfect English, my emergency room visit was less than $50 without insurance.

 Try getting that price at an emergency room in the USA!

 Soup and Sue Campbell came on my tour a few years ago then moved to Volcan.
 Soup had a stroke a few months ago.
 With no insurance, he paid $75 a day for a hospital stay.
 His total costs for the stroke with 3 doctors, CAT Scams, MRIs, medications, and several days in the hospital were less than $3500 without insurance.

 A friend in Florida recently had a stent put in his heart for $125,000 out of pocket.